lloydwatkin/express-middleware-readme.md/README.md

 * An empty object as 'htmlWrap' results in just doctype, html, head, and body tags added
 * 'meta' can be made up of 'content', 'charset', 'http-equiv', and 'name' attributes
 * 'filename' is the location of your README.md relative to project root (defaults to ./README.md)
 * 'endpoint' defaults to '/readme.html'

+## License

+Apache 2.0, please let me know if this doesn't suit :-)